Drug Crime Defenses

 Proving the Substance Was Not an Illegal Drug

 You may have been arrested for a substance that appeared to be a drug.
 It may have even tested positive on a portable test kit, many of which are known to be unreliable or performed by officers, who are not properly trained.
 However, upon an official or independent analysis, you may learn that the substance was not an illegal drug.
+If there is evidence that you were charged with a drug offense for a material that is not a controlled substance, your attorney will fight for your charges to be dropped.

 Proving You Legally Possessed the Drug